ZenMagick/ZenMagick/zenmagick/plugins/general/subscriptions/Readme.txt

 The plugin will try to use three different email templates, depending on the configuration:
 a) subscription_request.[text|html].php
 A notification email to the store owner (or other configured email address) about a subscription form request.
-The name may be overridden with the setting 'plugins.zm_subscriptions.email.templates.request'.
+The name may be overridden with the setting 'plugins.subscriptions.email.templates.request'.

 b) subscription_cancel.[text|html].php
-Confirmation email for customer (and admin) about a canceled order The name may be overridden with the setting 'plugins.zm_subscriptions.email.templates.cancel'.
+Confirmation email for customer (and admin) about a canceled order The name may be overridden with the setting 'plugins.subscriptions.email.templates.cancel'.

 3) checkout.[text|html].php
 Customer notification email about a scheduled order.
 The default is to use the regular 'checkout' email template.

 All email templates may be changed by configuring the following settings:
-- plugins.zm_subscriptions.email.templates.request
+- plugins.subscriptions.email.templates.request
-- plugins.zm_subscriptions.email.templates.cancel
+- plugins.subscriptions.email.templates.cancel
-- plugins.zm_subscriptions.email.templates.schedule
+- plugins.subscriptions.email.templates.schedule

 store templates